oracle/weblogic-toolkit-ui/documentation/2.0/content/concepts/_index.md

 `github.com` to access release information and download new releases of the WKT tools and the UI itself.
 This connectivity is used in various places to determine default values for input data (for example, the default image tag to use for installing the
 WebLogic Kubernetes Operator) and providing updated features for the WKT tools bundled with the application, as well as updating the WKT UI application itself when a new release becomes available.

-Depending on the project configuration, the application may also require access to other sites, such as Docker Hub and other container registries, Helm chart download sites, and cloud-provider sites for authenticating to and accessing remote Kubernetes clusters.
+Depending on the project configuration, the application may also require access to other sites, such as Docker Hub (or other container registries), Helm chart download sites, and cloud-provider sites for authenticating to and accessing remote Kubernetes clusters.

-To configure the proxy environment, use the `Preferences` menu to add or update the following fields, as needed:
+To configure the proxy environment, use the `File` > `Preferences` menu to add or update the following fields, as needed:

 - `HTTPS Proxy URL` - The full URL to the proxy server (for example, http://my-proxy-server.mycompany.com:80).
-- `Bypass Proxy Hosts` - The comma-separated list of DNS or IP patterns that should not go through the proxy.
+- `Bypass Proxy Hosts` - A comma-separated list of DNS or IP patterns that should not go through the proxy.
   For example, a value of `.us.mycompany.com,.emea.mycompany.com,.apac.mycompany.com` will skip the proxy for any DNS name that ends in one of the three domain names.

 ##### GitHub API Credentials

 GitHub rate limits anonymous API requests, which can negatively impact WKT UI functionality.
-By simply creating a personal access token on your GitHub account and providing the token value in the `GitHub Token` field, WKT UI will use this token for all API calls, thus bypassing the anonymous API rate limits.
+You can bypass the anonymous API rate limits by creating a personal access token on your GitHub account and then providing the token value in the `GitHub Token` field.
+WKT UI will use this token for all API calls.
 Note that this token does not require any permissions on your own projects, it is simply attached to the API requests so that GitHub knows who is making them.

 ##### Linux Disable Hardware Acceleration